oniolalekan/zenoproject/README.md

 Activate the virtual environment.
 On Windows: change the directory to 'src' and run 'workon virtualenvNAME'

-Start the server by running: python manage.py runserver 7000 --settings=zenobackend.settings.test The endpoints are exposed on port 7000.
+Start the server by running: "python manage.py runserver 7000 --settings=zenobackend.settings.test" The endpoints are exposed on port 7000.